-In implementing this strategy, then, we’ll need to trim down our list of American Express’s six best travel credit cards (i.e., the first set of six credit cards listed above) into four – or perhaps less than four, since you might want to leave a slot open for whenever an attractive new welcome bonus becomes available.
+To decide on the best strategy, we’ll need to trim down our list of American Express’s seven best travel credit cards (i.e., the first set of seven credit cards listed above) down to four.

-From the list of six major credit cards, we can instantly tell that a key determinant in the optimal strategy is whether or not you’re interested in maximizing Marriott Bonvoy hotel loyalty points.
+From the remaining six major credit cards, we can instantly tell that a key determinant in the optimal strategy is whether or not you’re interested in maximizing Marriott Bonvoy hotel loyalty points.

-If chain hotels aren’t a part of your travel style, then you can simply skip the two Bonvoy co-branded cards, and there’s no further worry – you can load up on the four credit cards in the Aeroplan and MR Select families, or perhaps even squeeze in an Air Miles credit card in there if it piques your interest.
+If chain hotels aren’t a part of your travel style, then you can simply skip the two Bonvoy co-branded cards, and there’s no further worry – you can load up on the three of the remaining four credit cards in the Aeroplan and MR families.

 After all, you always need a place to stay, and these cards are some of the most accessible ways to save money and unlock greater upside for your accommodations.